 descending = jnp.flip(jnp.arange(n_boxes))

-# new scores in descending with the least significant
+# new scores in descending with the least important

-# bits carrying the argsort of the input scores
+# bits carrying the argsort of the enter scores

 ordered_scores = n_boxes * descending + sorted

-# new scores with same ordering as input scores
+# new scores with identical ordering as enter scores

 scores = jnp.empty_like(ordered_scores